 As for the initial steps of the programme, the Conservation Team from BNF has established three groups (consisting of 7- 8 team members) for community nurseries in Kereng and Sabaru villages.
 These groups will later receive extensive training on the seedling nurseries and productive land use for crop production from BNF and related government agencies.

-On october 2018, BNF gathered community nurseries teams and the village representatives from the sub-district of Sabaru and Kereng on the internal socialisation and program preparations.
+On october 2018, BNF gathered community nurseries teams and the village representatives from the sub-districts of Sabaru and Kereng on the internal socialisation and program preparations.
 The event was not merely attended by the males but many females were also seen joining the socialisation.
 It was held to further discuss the plans for community nurseries programme that will soon begin in early 2019.

 BNF teams have surveyed three land locations owned by MPA members to be used for community nurseries in the village of Sabaru.
 These three locations have different and varied vegetations, but they are all dominated with the peatland.
 “It’s important to know each characteristic of these lands to plan efficient and effective programme implementations” said Yunsiska Ermiasi, BNF Conservation Manager.